opendaylight/docs/docs/user-guide/nemo-user-guide.rst

 * NEMO REST
   * The NEMO REST provides users REST APIs to access NEMO engine, that is, user could transmit the intent instance to NEMO engine through basic REST methods.
-* NEMO UI
-  * The NEMO UI provides users a visual interface to deploy service with NEMO model, and display the state in DLUX UI.

 Installing NEMO engine
 ----------------------